evalplus/repoqa/README.md

 >
 > All evaluation can be performed in one just command.
 >
-> As a reference of evaluation time, it takes 30 minutes to evaluate a 7B model using two A6000s.
+> As a reference of evaluation time, it takes one hour to evaluate a 7B model using two A6000s.

 ### OpenAI Compatible Servers